Zero Carb Milkshake

 a glass with a milkshake topped with whipped cream, marshmallows and a red swirl straw

-Don’t worry, this milkshake is still creamy, sweet and has a unique toasted marshmallow flavor – thanks to our flavoring extract drops.
+It’s still creamy and sweet with a toasted marshmallow flavor from flavoring extract drops.

 white creamy milkshake with whipped cream and toasted marshmallow on top